 Connect for Health Colorado is a public, non-profit entity launched by the Colorado General Assembly in 2013 to create a healthcare marketplace.
 There, you can shop for the best healthcare that’s right for you and/or your family – with tax credits that make health insurance more affordable.
 It is the only place individuals and families can qualify for financial help to lower cost of private health insurance.
 Shop for healthcare based on quality and price, and then enroll in coverage.

 An Open Enrollment Period is the period of time when you can sign up for, or make changes to, a health insurance plan.
 There is one Open Enrollment Period every year for Connect for Health Colorado and other health insurance companies doing business in Colorado.
-The next Open Enrollment Period will begin on November 1, 2018 for coverage that starts January 1, 2019.
+Open enrollment for 2024 health plans starts Nov.
+1, 2023, and ends Jan.
+15, 2024.

 A Life Change Event is an event that allows you to change your current health insurance plan outside of the annual Open Enrollment Period.
 The specific type of Life Change Event will determine whether you can update your current plan, shop for a new plan, or enroll in a health insurance plan through the Connect for Health Colorado for the first time.
 You must report any change to Connect for Health Colorado within 30 days of the event.
 Examples of life change events include, but are not limited to: 1.
 Loss of job's health insurance; 2.
 Marriage or divorce; 3.
 The birth or adoption of a child.